Greek constitutional amendment of 2008: Religion

 During the 2001 constitutional amendment, complete separation of church and state was proposed, but the two major parties, New Democracy and PASOK, decided not to open this controversial matter.
 Some still claim, however, that Greece had and continues to have a serious problem of religious freedom.
 In any case, none of the two main parties has expressed any intention to amend the Article 3 of the Constitution.
 K. Karamanlis insisted that his party has not modified its position expressed in 2001.

-Former Prime Minister Konstantinos Mitsotakis predicated that the separation of church and state is not necessary.
+Former Prime Minister Konstantinos Mitsotakis claimed that the separation of church and state is not necessary.
 He also argued that the problem with the criminal laws concerning proselytism could be resolved without any amendment of Article 13.

 Ch.
 Sartzetakis asserted that Article 3 of the Constitution should be amended, so that all the ecclesiastical provinces of Greece come under the authority of the Church of Greece, in contrast to the current situation, where the lands gained after 1912 lie de jure under the authority of the Ecumenical Patriarchate of Constantinople per the Patriarchical Volume of 1850 and the Synodical Act of 1928.
 According to Sartzetakis, this would be the only way to achieve ecclesiastical unity.